pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-08-24-guide-your-layout.md

 In this article, you'll learn how to approach this problem in this scenario.

 ## I'm Here to Guide You!
-In iOS 9.0, Apple introduced major changes to its frameworks and added new ones .
+In iOS 9.0, Apple introduced major changes to its frameworks and added new ones.
 One of them was `UILayoutGuide`.

  `UILayoutGuide` is a *“rectangular area that can interact with Auto Layout”* and it should be used to replace any `UIView` used for *"inter-view spaces or encapsulation"* (dummy view).